jaustinUF/Supervisor_worker_agent_project/supervisor_worker_script/README.md

 - an agent to search Wikipedia.
 - an agent that can search the web.

+The 'supervisor_worker_4.py' script is similar, but with a predictive agent replacing the web search agent.
+The predictive agent uses a pretrained ML model (iris_model.pkl) to predict Iris flower species from four measurements.

 Test with appropriate 'content' in 'input_data'; use 'prnt_msg(response['messages'])' to see steps in 'messages.'

 Notes